The cost and effect of a 'keep-everything' returns policy.

 The Challenge: An Incomplete Returns Strategy

-Carlos Harper, Senior Operations Manager for Castlery's US and Canada markets, brings a decade of furniture industry experience to his role overseeing operations "from the moment the product gets on the container" until it reaches customers' homes - including the complicated world of reverse logistics.
+Carlos Harper, Senior Operations Manager for Castlery's US and Canada markets, brings a decade of furniture industry experience to his role overseeing operations "I handle everything from the moment the product gets on the container, until it reaches customers' homes"—including the complicated world of reverse logistics.

 The Transformation: From Cost Center to Recovery Opportunity